rebelsky/csc151/outlines/summaries/colortrans.md

-Today we explore common ways in which to transform colors, pixels, and images.
+Today we explore common ways in which to transform colors.